 ESG in Technology

-According to a survey by financial markets data provider Refinitiv, the largest and most well-known ESG funds put the majority of their clients’ money into huge tech companies like Google, Microsoft, Amazon, Apple, Facebook.
+According to a survey by financial markets data provider Refinitiv, the largest and most well-known ESG funds put the majority of their clients’ money into huge tech companies like Google, Microsoft, Amazon, Apple, and Facebook.
 All of these have low carbon footprints and excellent shareholder value.

 According to some analysts, the financial market’s focus on carbon means it frequently overlooks other environmental, social, and governance issues like data security and labor rights, where big-tech companies have historically fallen short.